jaegertracing/documentation/docs/getting_started.md

 # Getting Started

+## Instrumentation

+Your applications must be instrumented before they can send tracing data to Jaeger backend.
+Check the [Client Libraries](./client_libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.

 ## All in one Docker image

 This image, designed for quick local testing, launches the Jaeger UI, collector, query, and agent, with an in memory storage component.